 Interviewed by Yu-shan Huang (BU Wheelock ’21)

-Zach Rossetti is an Associate Professor of Special Education, with tenure, in the Teaching and Learning Department.
+Zach Rossetti is an associate professor of special education in the Teaching & Learning Department.
 His research examines the social belonging and participation of people with intellectual and developmental disabilities (IDD), with a specific focus on how educators and parents can facilitate friendship opportunities between students with and without IDD.
 He also conducts research about and with families of individuals with IDD, specifically examining parent-professional collaboration, culturally and linguistically diverse families’ language access and participation in the special education system, and sibling roles and relationships.

 What are some challenges and facilitators to building relationships and communications between legislators and families?